Following Russell Ackoff, systems thinkers like to equate wisdom with systems thinking. As Nikhil Sharma points out,

 - Tiny amounts of wisdom

-A number of writers attack the hierarchical DIKW schema, and propose alternative ways of configuring the four elements.
-For example, Dave Snowden says that "knowledge is the means by which we create information out of data".
-Meanwhile Tom Graves suggests we regard DIKW not as ‘layers’, but as distinct dimensions in a concept-space.
+knowledge is the means by which we create information out of data.
+Meanwhile Tom Graves suggests we regard DIKW not as layers but as distinct dimensions in a concept-space.

-But I don't see how any of these DIKW remixes escapes the most fundamental difficulty of DIKW, which is a naive epistemology that has been discredited since the Enlightenment.
+But merely rearranging DIKW fails to address the most fundamental difficulty of DIKW, which is a naive epistemology that has been discredited since the Enlightenment.
 You don't simply build knowledge out of data.
 Knowledge develops through Judgement (Kant), Circular Epistemology and Dialectic (Hegel), Assimilation and Accommodation (Piaget), Conjecture and Refutation (Popper), Proof and Refutation (Lakatos), Languaging and Orientation (Maturana), and/or Mind (Bateson).

 And if architects and engineers persist in trying to build information systems and knowledge management systems according to the DIKW schema, they will continue to fall short of supporting organizational intelligence properly.